devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ### Note:

-You can enable and disable the git account settings.
-If you enable it, then you can see that enabled git account in the drop-down of [Git repository](../creating-application/git-material.md).
+You can enable or disable a git account.
+Enabled git accounts will be available to be used in Application configuration > [Git repository](../creating-application/git-material.md).

+Disabled git accounts will be unavailable for use in future applications.
+Applications already using a disabled git account will not be affected.

 ![](../../user-guide/global-configurations/images/git-account-enable-disable.jpg)